Building an Arduino Compost Monitoring System (SDG 12: Responsible Consumption and Production)

 The system can be understood as a basic environmental monitoring pipeline:

-• Sensor layer: compost temperature sensor, moisture or humidity sensor, optional ambient sensor
+• Sensor layer: compost temperature sensor, moisture or humidity sensor, optional ambient sensor.

-• Acquisition layer: Arduino reads analog and digital sensor values
+• Acquisition layer: Arduino reads analog and digital sensor values.

-• Processing layer: firmware formats and reports telemetry
+• Processing layer: firmware formats and reports telemetry.

-• Output layer: readings are displayed through the Serial Monitor and can later be logged, transmitted, or used for control logic
+• Output layer: readings are displayed through the Serial Monitor and can later be logged, transmitted, or used for control logic.

 Compost Bin → Temperature / Moisture Sensors → Arduino → Telemetry / Logging / Future Control

 This architecture mirrors a broader sustainability pattern: instrument the process, observe conditions, and only then consider automation or optimization.
+The monitoring station is not trying to “automate compost” immediately.
+It first makes the biological system legible.

 Why an Arduino Compost Monitoring System Matters